-At Baselworld 2011, among a number of other high-tech and classy timepieces, the Swiss watchmaker has also presented its new collection of diving watches: a three-hander, a chronograph and a GMT.
-Although they position the chrono as a flagship of the series, the new Perrelet Seacraft GMT (Refs.
-A1055/3 and A1055/A) diving watch looks to be the most interesting (or, at least, the most useful) among them.
+At Baselworld 2011, among a number of other high-tech and classy timepieces, Perrelet has also presented its new collection of divers: a three-hander, a chronograph, and a GMT.
+Although they position the chrono as a flagship of the series, the new Seacraft GMT (Refs.
+A1055/3 and A1055/A) looks to be the most interesting (or, at least, the most useful) among them.

-The reason is lying on the surface: the three-hander is banal and the chronograph is useless (at least, under water,) while the ability to know current time in another city on the other side of the Atlantic (or the Pacific) seems to be quite a nice thing to have.
+The reason is lying on the surface: the three-hander is banal and the chronograph is useless (at least, underwater,) while the ability to know the current time in another city on the other side of the Atlantic (or the Pacific) is a nice thing to have.

-Of course, you can always check current time with your smart phone (or even with your dumb-phone,) but only an old-school wrist watch lets you do it almost instantaneously, without reaching for the gadget into your pocket or (like it is almost always the case with yours truly) going for it into another room.
+Of course, you can always check the current time with your smartphone (or even with your dumb-phone,) but only an old-school wristwatch lets you do it almost instantaneously, without reaching for the gadget into your pocket or (like it is almost always the case with yours truly) going for it into another room.

 Although the layout of its dial looks very much alike that of the Bvlgari Professional Aria GMT model, the new watch still sports at least one difference: a day/night indicator at 9 o’clock.

-From where I sit, the indicator is not very functional in this particular case since the watch shows the GMT time in a military-style 24-hour format and the day/night information looks somewhat redundant.
+From where I sit, the indicator is not too functional in this particular case since the device shows the GMT time in a military-style 24-hour format and the day/night information looks somewhat redundant.

 Well, at least the display breaks the monotony of the left part of the dial and visually balances the lengthy model name description, which is printed at 3 o’clock.

 The second time zone is displayed by means of the second hour hand.
-Very thin, it sports an arrow-shaped red head with a tiny dot of Superluminova on it.
+Very thin, it sports an arrow-shaped, red-tipped head with a tiny dot of Superluminova on it.

 As you may have already guessed, the GMT time and the date indicator are set with a pair of push-pieces ergonomically placed at 2 and 4 o’clock.